FrederikHennecke/DeepLearning4NLP/README.md

 ## Hyperparameter Search

-We used [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) to perform hyperparameter tuning for the multitasking and select the best parameters that reduce overfitting.
+- We used [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) to perform hyperparameter tuning for the multitasking and select the best parameters that reduce overfitting.
 We used [Optuna](https://docs.ray.io/en/latest/tune/api/doc/ray.tune.search.optuna.OptunaSearch.html) to search the hyperparameter space and [AsyncHyperBandScheduler](https://docs.ray.io/en/latest/tune/api/doc/ray.tune.schedulers.AsyncHyperBandScheduler.html) as the scheduler.
 The hyperparameters were searched for the whole model on all training data, not for each task individually to avoid overfitting to a single task.
 The trained models were evaluated on the validation data and the best one was selected based on the validation results.
 The metrics applied were accuracy for the sentiment analysis and paraphrase detection, and the Pearson correlation for the semantic textual similarity.
+- For BART_generation:
+  - Loss function: There are three parameters.
+Similarity Weight, Dissimilarity Weight, and Copy Penalty Weight.
+We started with higher weights for Dissimilarity Weight  and Copy Penalty Weight, and lower values for Similarity Weight because we wanted to penalize sentences, which were too similar.
+We got good results and only finetuned a little bit more with gridsearch to get good dev scores.
+  - Noise: We only wanted a little bit of lose, so that the sentences would still make sence.
+Therefore we started with 0.1 (10% of words changed threw noise) and later went up to 0.2, because 0.1 did not change much.
+  - Synonym: For the synonyms, we originally started with a high value of 0.5 (50% of changed words), but this too much of the sentences and the original meaning was partly lost.
+Therefore we went down to 0.3, which helped increase our scores.
+- For BART_detection: A mixture of grid search for some hyperparameter, intuition for others and rule of thumb found in the the pytroch documentation.
 ---

 ## Computation Resources